Bydgoszcz Cathedral: Relics

-by Bernardine Church of Our Lady Queen of Peace.
-Relics are deposited in the tabernacle altar of St. Anthony.
+by the Bernardine Church of Our Lady Queen of Peace.
+The relics are deposited in the tabernacle altar of St. Anthony.

 Decor and religious items

 The church still possesses part of its original furniture, items that survived damage and looting.
-It also inherited religious articles from non-existing churches in Bydgoszcz, especially the Carmelite's and Bernardine's, after the secularization of monastic convents decided by the Prussian authorities in the 1830s.
+It also inherited religious articles from no longer extant churches in Bydgoszcz, especially the Carmelite and Bernardine ones, after the secularization of monastic convents decided by the Prussian authorities in the 1830s.